-I Learned about taxes the hard way
+I Learned about Taxes the Hard Way

-Making it worse
+Making it Worse

-Digging out of the hole
+Digging Out of the Hole

 But what was even more shocking was that they were really nice about helping me set up a payment plan and get the tax debt straightened out.
-They are super willing to work with people who are trying to do the right thing!
+They are super willing to work with people trying to do the right thing!
 It took me about a year to fully pay off my debt to the IRS, but it felt good to make that last payment.

 Learning about taxes the hard way had some advantages.
-I learned to always think about how taxes will work with any job, so I don’t get surprised with a giant bill at the end of the year.
-I also learned that the IRS isn’t as terrible as everyone thinks they are.
+I learned to think about how taxes will work with any job constantly, so I don’t get surprised with a giant bill at the end of the year.
+I also learned that the IRS isn’t as terrible as everyone thinks.
 One of the reasons I waited so long to call and get it taken care of is that I was terrified of calling them!